Have you been thinking about having a tummy tuck (abdominoplasty) but your research says the recovery is a little more complex than other surgeries?

 Is it harder to recover when you add breast surgery as well?

-A mummy makeover (adding an augmentation, reduction or lift) to a tummy tuck generally doesn’t require additional time off work or recovery period.
-In fact most women say the breasts were a breeze compared with the tummy, but generally after the first couple of tough weeks, they are pleased they did both!
+A combined procedure (adding an augmentation, reduction or lift) to a tummy tuck generally doesn’t require additional time off work or recovery period.
+In fact most women say the breasts were easier compared with the tummy, but generally after the first couple of tough weeks, they are are feeling much improved!

 How long does it take to see me for a consultation?